mosra/magnum-website/content/features/extras.rst

     math type conversion and renderer for DART worlds
 -   `Oculus SDK <https://www.oculus.com/>`_ math type conversion and wrapper classes for full Oculus VR support in Magnum
+-   `Eigen <http://eigen.tuxfamily.org/>`_ math library integration with conversion for all types
 -   `GLM <https://glm.g-truc.net/>`_ math library integration with conversion for all types and debug output
 -   `Dear ImGui <https://github.com/ocornut/imgui>`_ integration with